rsksmart/ri-aggregation/docs/protocol.md

 If number of hashed elements it not divisible by rate then extra field element equal to `1` is appended to the hash input.

-Number of input elements if internally forbidded to be equal to zero.
+Number of input elements if internally forbidden to be equal to zero.

 Outputs of Rescue hash are expected to be uniformly distributed in the field (but their bits are not uniformly distributed).